Changes to the Inside: Allies

 Yes.
 Well.
 What can I say about the Technocracy?
 That’s probably summed up best by Rabbie Burns: The best laid schemes o’ Mice an’ Men gang aft agley.

 Despite the building of Elementis in the Centre, the Technocracy exists.
 Rallissa, the previously-mentioned Aurellian Goddess of the Years, decided that denying Andrew the chance to Create was an injustice that needed rectifying.
 Perhaps Roland, Rupert and I should have explained better to her about the reasons why we took the course of action we did.
 Or perhaps she was right, and we were wrong.
 The upshot, however, is that she told him that he should have built the Centre Power, and arranged for him to bring the Technocracy into being elsewhere, instead, which he did on 7 February SY120.

-With respect to relations between Sable and the Technocracy, these are relatively cordial.
+With respect to relations between Sable and the Technocracy, these are more cordial than frosty most of the time.
 Our nations are certainly more Allies than Adversaries, especially against the Machine and New Oceania.
 We’ve also co-operated in certain higher-tech theatres, of which there are more in this new version of the Inside, such as the struggle against the Weimar Republik.
-Andrew even helped my son Will and General O’Connor develop the Sable High-Tech forces.
-Andrew has never rejoined the Sable military hierarchy, and spends the majority of his time either on Prime or, more recently, on the world which hosts the Outside version of his Power (the External Nexus).
+Andrew even helped Will and General O’Connor develop the Sable High-Tech forces.
+He has never rejoined the Sable military hierarchy and is much more involved in his own world this time.